 Teachers and classroom aides are some of the most important people in the lives of children.
-They not only provide the educational foundation for students' lives, they give the support and encouragement young people need to succeed.
+They not only provide an academic foundation for students, they give the support and encouragement young people need to succeed.

 The associate degree program at Harper prepares you to transfer to a four-year university to earn a bachelor's degree in education.
-By taking your first two years at Harper and transferring, you can save more than $18,000 vs. four years at an in-state public university.
+By earning your two-year teaching degree at Harper and transferring, you can save more than $18,000 vs. four years at an in-state public university.

-Get real-world experience through Harper's partnerships with area schools or the Early Childhood Laboratory School, Harper’s onsite pre-school.
+Get real-world experience through Harper's partnerships with nearby schools or the Early Childhood Laboratory School, Harper’s onsite preschool.

 Explore our programs

-Harper College offers a number of education-related career and transfer programs.
+Harper College offers a number of teaching and education-related career and transfer programs.
 To get started, select one of the program areas below:

 Interested in another subject?
-If you are interested in transferring to study an education-related subject not listed here, please meet with an academic advisor to learn what courses to take to meet your academic goals.
+If you are interested in transferring to study a teaching or education-related subject not listed here, please meet with an academic advisor to learn what courses to take to meet your academic goals.

 Get the latest news about Harper's education programs.